oversys/PyPass/README.md

 # PyPass
-A simple Python Password Manager to allow you to securely save your usernames & passwords and interact with them.
-Features encryption with a 1-time key generation system.
+A password manager written in Python.
+Data is encrypted using AES-128.
+Master password + salt are hashed using SHA-256 and the key is derived using PBKDF2.
 (Python3 and Pip3 are required)

+### You may encounter bugs while using this program.
+Feel free to open issues and/or pull requests.
+### I plan on adding a TUI (terminal user interface) to this program in the future.

 # Instructions
 _Assuming you have downloaded and unzipped the folder._